alphagov/magna-charta/README.md

 _We use [Semantic Versioning](http://semver.org/) for our version numbers._

+__1.2.3__
+- copy the caption over as a div, not as a caption, as that's invalid

 __1.2.2__
 - added option to add padding to cells with small values, to make sure it's always wide enough for the value to be visible